e2b-dev/E2B/DEV.md

 - make the instance image minimal -- put the kernel, fc, etc to the nomad artifacts
 - Check debian vs ubuntu
 - Use specific versions (nodejs20) in the templates' names
+- Improve CLI packaging
+- How to get cli to brew, PyPi

 ### FC
 - Improve generating of FC API client in the firecracker task driver